kahu-2022/humm/README.md

 9. I want to view available food

 10. I want to claim food
+    - When claim is clicked, name needs to be entered

 11. I want to add available food
     - Name of person adding
     - item name
     - quantity
     - date added
     - use by

 12. I want to see available volunteering
     - Title
     - Description
     - When
     - Where

 13. I want to sign up for volunteering
+    -